mrthreeplates/TRS-80_floppy_remapper/README.md

 the board.
 Either way, this needs to be fixed.
 If you try to install the board into a computer, it will refuse to work (as the error status is saved into EEPROM).
 In order to re-run the tests, you must re-program the PIC.

+## Jumpers

+There are two jumpers on the board.

+The run jumper must be installed before installing the floppy remapper board.

+The "M4P mode" jumper should be installed when installing the flopper remapper into a TRS-80 Model 4P computer **and** you want to add support for external floppy drives.
+Otherwise, this jumper can be left off.

+M4P mode (v.s. non-M4P mode) will be indicated by the flashing pattern of the row lights.
+When in M4P mode, the selected row light will "double" flash.
+Otherwise the selected row light will slowly flash.

+The flashing of the row light also tells you that the MCU is heathy.

+## Front headers

+An optional disable switch (e.g. SPST) may be installed.
+When these pins are shorted, the floppy drive re-mapping will be disabled.

+When in M4P mode, the ~DS2 and ~DS3 pins should be connected to a special floppy drive cable and routed to an external connector out of the back of the M4P computer.
+This provides support for external floppy drives just like on the Model 3 and 4 computers.

+For Model 4 gate array and Model 4P non-gate array computers, an extra motherboard modification is required.
+This is what the third pin on the output signal header is for.
+Instructions TBD...